locationtech/geotrellis/vector/src/main/scala/geotrellis/vector/README.md

 #geotrellis.vector

+>"Raster is faster but vector is correcter."
+— Somebody

 ##Features and Geometries

 In addition to working with raster data, Geotrellis provides a number of facilities for the creation, representation, and modification of vector data.
 The data types central to this functionality (`geotrellis.vector.Feature` and `geotrellis.vector.Geometry`) correspond - and not by accident - to certain objects found in [the GeoJson spec](http://geojson.org/geojson-spec.html).